ContextLab/CDL-tutorials/packages/README.md

 There are many more optional specifications which you can read about [here](https://docs.travis-ci.com/user/getting-started/).
 You can also tell travis to send its results to slack upon completion.
 Instructions for that are [here](https://docs.travis-ci.com/user/notifications/).

 To setup the Travis service, go to their [website](https://travis-ci.com/), and sign in with your github credentials.
 Your public repos will show up, and you can turn on the service for them.

+## Releases
+If you've followed the tutorial up until this point, you should be just about ready to push your code to `pip`.
+One last important piece of the puzzle is to create a release.
+A release is a version of an code/application that is published.
+It should be well documented, tested, bug-free (to your knowledge and as best as possible) and polished.
+Each release of the code should be accompanied by "release notes" which document what has changed from the previous release.
+For an example, see [here](https://github.com/ContextLab/hypertools/releases).
+Releases should conform to [this](https://semver.org/) semantic versioning guideline (2.0.0 at the time of writing this).
+For all the details, follow the link above, but here is a brief summary:

+If it's a new project start with 0.1.0.
+Releases with only minor bug fixes, patches, typo fixes etc. will advance the rightmost number (0.1.0 -> 0.1.1).
+Major changes like API changes and feature additions advance the middle number (0.1.0 -> 0.2.0).
+When you are confident that there are no major bugs and importantly the API is fixed and stable, then it is time for a major release (0.1.0 -> 1.0.0).
+Note: It is bad form to change the API after a major release.
+Thus, any changes to the API would require anoter major release (1.0.0 -> 2.0.0), so do not do this prematurely.
+For some context, at the time of writing this seaborn is about 5 years old and just recently released version 0.9.0 (i.e. it hasn't yet hit a major release).
+For all releases <1.0.0 it is totally fine to change the API (but be kind to your users, nobody likes a moving target).

+When your code is ready to be published, follow these instructions:
+1. click the "Releases" on your code's github repo
+2. click "Draft a new release".
+3. Fill in the tag (use the format vX.X.X e.g. v0.5.1).
+4. Add a title (I usually list the version followed by the month and year of release e.g. v0.5.1 (August 2018)
+5. Create an __exhaustive__ list of what has changed including new features, API changes and bug fixes.
+This is incredibly useful to your users, notifying them (and yourself) of what has changed in the software.
+[Seaborn](https://github.com/mwaskom/seaborn/releases) does a really nice job of this, so check their releases out for an example of high-quality and informative release notes.
+Instead of compiling this at the end, it is easiest if you keep a list of changes as you work on the code.

+Once you are satisfied with the release notes, it's time to create the release.
+You should plan to create the release on github and pip at the same time.

+## Pushing to `pip`
+This is the final step.  `pip` is a public server for python packages.
+It allows your software to be installable like so: `pip install cdl`.
+All of the code on pip can be downloaded by anyone, so make sure your software is awesome before pushing to `pip`.
+When you are ready, follow the instructions below:

+### Register with PyPi:
+First you need to either register or log in to [PyPi](https://pypi.org/) and [test PyPi](https://test.pypi.org/).
+Using a text editor, create/open up a `~/.pypirc ` file and add the code found in the pypirc file, replacing the credentials with yours.  __NOTE:__ do not share your credentials, or upload them to pip!

+### Install Twine
+`pip install twine`

+### Tar your project
+In your project directory run:
+`python setup.py sdist`
+This should create a `.tar.gz` package of your source files within a new subfolder called dist/.

+### Draft a new release
+You'll also need to add this tarball under the release notes.
+Make sure to document all changes that occurred between releases.

+### Create a test upload:
+`twine upload -r test dist/PACKAGENAME-VERSION.tar.gz`

+### Create a test install:
+Create a virtual environment:

+`virtualenv MY_VIRTUALENV`

+` cd MY_VIRTUALENV`

+`source bin/activate`

+`pip install -i https://testpypi.python.org/pypi PACKAGENAME`

+And make sure your package is installed.

+### Upload for REALS
+`twine upload dist/PACKAGENAME-VERSION.tar.gz`

+And check that you can install it:
+`pip install PACKAGENAME`

+If you get stuck, [this](https://tom-christie.github.io/articles/pypi/) is a great link.

+Fin